Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Financial Market and Optimization Problem

 \subsection{Drift Estimates and Filtering}

-The trading decisions of investors are based on their knowledge about the drift process $\mu$.
-While the $F$-investor observes the drift directly, the $H$-investor for $H=R,\HC,\HD$ has to estimate the drift.
-This leads us to a filtering problem with hidden signal process $\mu$ and observations given by the returns $R$ and the sequence of expert opinions $(T_k,Z_k)$.
+The investors' trading decisions are based on their knowledge of the drift process $\mu$.
+The fully informed $F$-investor observes the drift directly, the partially informed $H$-investor for $H=R, Z_n,Z_\lambda ,\HD$ must estimate the drift.
+This is a filtering problem with hidden signal process $\mu$ and observations given by the returns $R$ for $H=\HR$, the returns combined with the sequence of expert opinions $(Z_k)$ for $H=Z_n$, or the double sequence of arrival times and expert opinions $(T_k,Z_k)$ for $H=Z_\lambda$, or the continuous-time expert $J$ for $H=\HD$.
 The \textit{filter} for the drift $\mu_t$ is its projection on the $\mathcal{F}_t^H$-measurable random variables described by the conditional distribution of the drift given $\mathcal{F}_t^H$.
-The mean-square optimal estimator for the drift at time $t$, given the available information is the \textit{conditional mean}
+The mean-square optimal estimator for the drift at time $t$, given the available information is known to be the \textit{conditional mean}